quarkiverse/quarkus-azure-services/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-17-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This repository hosts Quarkus extensions for a selection of popular Azure Services.
+This repository hosts Quarkus extensions for a selection of popular Azure Services and a few common extensions that are used by the Azure services extensions or can be used independently.

 The official documentation of these services is in Quarkiverse at [Quarkus Azure Services](https://docs.quarkiverse.io/quarkus-azure-services/dev/index.html).
 Each extension is functionally independent of the others, but they can be used together.

 ## Azure Services